-What should you expect from a Rare Breed Coton de Tuléar®
+What you can expect from a Rare Breed Coton de Tuléar®

-The Rare Breed Coton de Tulear is a wonderful, clownish, happy, adaptable, boisterous Companion dog.
-It should be an integral part of the family, content to sit on your lap or at your feet, and yet instantly ready for rough house play or to read your mind when you are thinking of a walk or a hike or a ride in the car.
+The Rare Breed Coton de Tuléar® is a wonderful, clownish, happy, adaptable, boisterous Companion Dog.
+They quickly become an integral part of the family, content to sit on your lap or at your feet, and yet instantly ready for thoughtful, gentle play, a race around the yard, or to read your mind when you are thinking of a walk or a hike or a ride in the car.

-Expect a dog you can take everywhere, one that has little or no shedding, little or no dander (a cause of allergies in people), little or no doggy odor, a dry hairlike coat that sheds dirt, a dog clean enough to sleep in your bed, and a dog that has no significant genetic disease built into the breed.
+Expect to take your companion with you almost everywhere in your daily travels and on vacation with you and your family.
+Given that the Coton has hair rather than normal dog fur, you can expect a companion that has little or no shedding, no dander (a cause of allergies in people), no doggy odor even when wet, a dry coat that sheds dirt, a dog to snuggle up with on your couch, favorite chair, or in your bed, and a dog that has very few significant genetic diseases.

-The Coton de Tulear is an alert dog and naturally territorial.
+The Coton de Tuléar is an alert dog and naturally territorial.
 You won't find a Coton sleeping on the threshold of an open front door while the burglar steps over the dog.
 Cotons will bark at the doorbell to let you know something is happening.
-They are highly intelligent and some love to watch TV, particularly Animal Planet, where they react to pleasant and unpleasant scenes in appropriate ways.
-They have the delightful habit of barking at the sound of a doorbell coming from a TV program.
+They are highly intelligent and some love to watch TV, particularly Animal Planet, where they respond to pleasant and unpleasant scenes each in their own individual ways.
+They might even bark at the sound of a doorbell coming from a TV program.
 They will bark to let you know an intruder has entered the yard, whether it be a delivery person or a mailman.
-They bark when it is necessary, but they generally are not yappy like some toy breeds (Cotons are full size dogs; they have not been bred down).
-They adjust well to normal street and neighborhood sounds, and so are well adapted to urban living, even in an apartment or condominium.
+They bark when it is necessary, but they are definitely not yappy like some toy breeds.
+With time and the correct support and training they can adjust well to normal street and neighborhood sounds, and so can become well adapted to urban living, and though they do enjoy a race around a yard at high speed, they do not require a great deal of exercise and so they are well suited to apartment or condominium living.

-Coton de Tulear are companion dogs.
-No dog thrives if left alone at home for long periods of time, for example, if the owner works 8 hours a day and spends another hour or two commuting.
+Cotons de Tulear are companion dogs.
+No dog of any breed is truly happy nor can it really thrive - especially a Companion Breed like the Coton de Tuléar - if left alone at home for long periods of time, for example, if the owner works 8 hours a day and spends another hour or two commuting.
 Please think again about getting a puppy if you cannot be a companion for it.
-If you can meet the puppy's requirements, a well socialized Coton de Tulear puppy will enrich your life beyond measure.
+If you can meet the puppy's requirements, a Coton de Tuléar puppy will enrich your life beyond measure.